CalvaryFisher/Japan-Journal-Website/README.md

 # Features:
 1. ### Webpages show pictures, text, etc.

-2. ### I want a pretty main page that leads to 3 main areas:
+2. ### I want a pretty main page:
-1) Topical areas i.e. Culture, Faith, Cuisine, etc. (Easiest)
-2) Search bar for topics and articles.
-(A common functionality on many websites)
-3) Timeline / Map of journey with clickable links to blog posts and resources on those areas.
-(More complex & requires more creativity.)
+- Introduces website
+- Allows user to navigate to a blog post for each city

-3. ### I want small blog posts with pictures, text, animations, videos, links, etc.
+4. ### I want small blog posts with pictures, text, animations, videos, links, etc.
-4. ### Stretch goals:
+5. ### Stretch goals:
 - Dark Mode Toggle
 - A blog writing feature that makes it easy for me to submit text, pictures, etc. to the website.
 This would require setting up a login system, different admin users, etc.